Astra Space Inc. (ASTR) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Neutral” to ASTR, setting the target price at $7 in the report published on January 19th of the previous year.

-During the last 5 trading sessions, ASTR fell by -8.75%, which changed the moving average for the period of 200-days by -78.03% in comparison to the 20-day moving average, which settled at $0.6051.
-In addition, Astra Space Inc. saw 23.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ASTR rose by +2.75%, which changed the moving average for the period of 200-days by -79.59% in comparison to the 20-day moving average, which settled at $0.5838.
+In addition, Astra Space Inc. saw 20.91% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading